rymnc/bloom-filter-ts/README.md

 # Bloom Filter in Typescript

-In an effort to understand bloom filters better, this repo was set up.

 The goal would be to provide users an extendable sdk to create and manipulate bloom filters

 This package uses decimal.js to handle precision arithmetic